 It’s almost mid-2018 now and it might be high time you invested in cryptocurrency.
-We all know about Ethereum the crypto with 2nd highest market capital who brought Smart Contracts to us.
+We all know about Ethereum the crypto with 2nd highest market capital that brought Smart Contracts to us.
 Well, NEO is basically the same.
 People even call it the “Chinese Ethereum” or “Ether of the East”.

 So, is it the same tech?
-No, in philosophical and technical POV they have many differences.
+No, in philosophical and technical POVs they have many differences.
 So, let’s check out these two and decide which coin shows more potential.
 Who is the better contender?
 It’s NEO vs Ethereum.
 Let the battle begin!

 NEO vs Ethereum: The Battle of Experience and Youth

 Ethereum has the privilege of being the first mover meaning it has more recognition than the new-born Chinese version of it.